rmsrosa/random_notes/docs/src/generative/2d_score_matching.md

 ## Introduction

-### Aim

-Here, we modify the previous score-matching example to a two-dimensional Gaussian mixture model.
+Here, we modify the previous score-matching example to fit a two-dimensional model.
 But it is not converging yet... :(

 ## Julia language setup

 We use the [Julia programming language](https://julialang.org) with suitable packages.

-### Packages

 ```@example 2dscorematching
 using StatsPlots